Wodan58/Roy/README.md

 Installation
 ------------

-The BDW garbage collector has to be present installed as well as CMake.
+The BDW garbage collector has to be installed as well as CMake.
 Then run:

 CMake -G "Unix Makefiles"